Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 If someone organizes, plans or directs others in dealing with stolen property, grand theft in the first degree, armed burglary, aggravated burglary and arson in the first-degree are felonies of the first degree.
 A conviction for these felonies can lead to imprisonment up to 30 years with the possibly of life imprisonment, depending on the crime, and fines up to $10,000.

 Tallahassee, Florida 32308

 If you have been charged with a theft or property crime in Leon County, contact the skilled Tallahassee criminal lawyers at the Pumphrey Law to discuss the facts of your particular case.
 An experienced Leon County criminal defense attorney may be able to use a defense or exception to Florida laws to have your charge dismissed or reduced.
-Call the (850) 681-7777 to schedule a consultation about your alleged theft or property crime.
+Call the (850) 681-7777 to schedule a free consultation about your alleged theft or property crime.

 This article was last updated on October 26, 2016.

 Attorney Don Pumphrey, Jr. is a former prosecutor, former law enforcement officer, and a successful and experienced criminal defense attorney.
 Don has achieved over 100 not guilty verdicts at trial and over 2,000 dismissals.